Skip to main content

 1. The sst dev command generates a file with the values specified by the RemixSite construct's environment prop.

-2. The sst env CLI will traverse up the directories to look for the root of your SST app.
+2. The sst bind CLI will traverse up the directories to look for the root of your SST app.

 3. It'll then find the file that's generated in step 1.